 Transporting the ashes of a deceased across borders

 You do not need any documents to transport the ashes of a deceased (in Dutch).
 However, it is advisable to have an English translation of the death certificate and the cremation certificate at hand.
 Ashes can be transported by a special repatriation company.
 Some airlines allow urns to be carried as hand baggage or in the hold.
-It is advisable to check first with your airline or Amsterdam Schiphol Airport.
+It is advisable to check first with your airline or airport.